example42/hdm/README.md

 - Clone the repository and `cd` into the directory.
 - Do `bundle config set --local path 'vendor/bundle'`
+- Do `bundle config set --local with 'development'`
 - Do `bundle install`.
 - Install nodejs
   - `brew install node@14` (https://brew.sh)